FreeBASIC

 According to its official website, FreeBASIC provides syntax compatibility with programs originally written in Microsoft QuickBASIC (QB).
 Unlike QuickBASIC, however, FreeBASIC is a command line only compiler, unless users manually install an external integrated development environment (IDE) of their choice.
-IDEs specifically made for FreeBASIC include FBide and FbEdit, while more graphical options include WinFBE Suite and VisualFBEditor.

 Compiler features

 On its backend, FreeBASIC makes use of GNU Binutils in order to produce console and graphical user interface applications.
 FreeBASIC supports the linking and creation of C static and dynamic libraries and has limited support for C++ libraries.
 As a result, code compiled in FreeBASIC can be reused in most native development environments.

+While not an optimizing compiler, FreeBASIC can optionally transcompile to C to compile with optimizations.
+FreeBASIC supports inline assembly, multi-threading, and does not use automatic garbage collection.

 C style preprocessing, including multiline macros, conditional compiling and file inclusion, is supported.
 The preprocessor also has access to symbol information and compiler settings, such as the language dialect.

 Syntax

 Initially, FreeBASIC emulated Microsoft QuickBASIC syntax as closely as possible.
 Beyond that, the language has continued its evolution.
 As a result, FreeBASIC combines several language dialects for maximum level of compatibility with QuickBASIC and full access to modern features.
 New features include support for concepts such as objects, operator overloading, function overloading, namespaces and others.